-Q: How do I apply to the Millennium Fellowship?
+Q: How do I apply for the Millennium Fellowship?

 Q: Am I too old for the Millennium Fellowship?

-A: The Millennium Fellowship is open to anyone who is twenty-five to thirty-five years old as of the application deadline for the current cycle of applications.
-Applicants who are thirty-six years old will be considered on a case-by-case basis.
-Leaders who are thirty-seven years old or older on the application deadline are not eligible to apply.
+A: The Millennium Fellowship is open to anyone who is twenty-five to thirty-five years old as of the deadline for the corresponding application cycle.

 Q: What is the time commitment for the Millennium Fellowship?